InLexIA, the AI translation solution for Ibexa DXP

 • Page Builder blocks

-• Forms created with Form Builder
+• Forms created with the Form Builder

 Depending on the configuration, InLexIA automatically identifies the fields to be translated according to the type of content.
 This granularity of parameterisation optimises the solution's performance and reduces translation costs, by processing only what is really useful.